-AstraZeneca Covid-19 Vaccine Suspended across Europe.
-“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal bleeding”
+AstraZeneca Covid-19 Vaccine Suspended Across Europe.
+“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal Bleeding”

 Sofar the suspensions apply only to AstraZeneca which is being marketed in Europe and several other countries.

-Two other major pharmaceutical conglomerates, namely Pfizer-BioNTech and Moderna Inc. are involved in marketing the mRNA vaccine technology, which is categorized in the US as an “experimental” drug.
+Three other major pharmaceutical conglomerates, namely Pfizer-BioNTech, Moderna Inc. and Johnson and Johnson (J & J) are involved in marketing the mRNA vaccine technology, which is categorized in the US as an “experimental” drug.

 In the US, the “Green Light” to the marketing the experimental Pfizer-BioNTech mRNA vaccine was granted back in December 2020, despite the fact that according to the FDA, the vaccine is an “unapproved product”.

-Note: Update: March 16: 18 European countries have suspended the AstraZeneca vaccine.
-Yet both Canada’s Prime Minister and Quebec’s Premier François Legault “see no risk associated with the AstraZeneca vaccine.”